-My hero is one of those promoting a more balanced view.
-His name is Professor John Marshall and he's my hero for the work he did in his spare time as a natural family planning (NFP)* teacher for 40 years from the 1950s to the 1990s, and for the book he wrote about this work.
+My hero promoted a more balanced view.
+His name was Professor John Marshall and he's my hero for the work he did in his spare time as a natural family planning (NFP)* teacher for 40 years from the 1950s to the 1990s, and for the book he wrote about this work.
 [He also did amazing work on stroke in his day job as a neurologist, but that's another story.]

 Strictly speaking, natural family planning is the Catholic cousin (or grandmother?) of fertility awareness based